antonfirsov/docs/2016/05-api-convergence/2016-05-api-convergence.md

 ## Reflecting on .NET Core

-The [.NET Core platform][net-core] evolved from a desire to create a modern, modular, and app-local .NET stack.
+The [.NET Core platform][net-core] evolved from a desire to create a modern, modular, app-local, and cross-platform .NET stack.
 The business goals that drove its creation were focused on providing a stack for brand new application types (such as touch-based UWP apps) or modern cross-platform applications (such as ASP.NET Core web sites and services).

 We are about to ship .NET Core 1.0 and we have succeeded in creating a powerful and cross platform development stack. .NET Core 1.0 is the beginning of a